justmoonflower/workdaysched/README.md

+The challenge asked for a workday schedule for the hours of 9 am to 5 pm.
+It required that the past, present and future time slots be signified by color.
+This was done with red for past, solid green for present, and light green for future.
+Javascript localstorage was used to save entries into the time slots, when refreshing the page, the entries remain.
+Dayjs was used to set the current day to whichever day it is in real time.
+A button functionality was added to each save button to store in local storage.

 ## User Story
 AS AN employee with a busy schedule
 I WANT to add important events to a daily planner